camerongridley/Formula-One-Home-Advantage/README.md

 Drivers with home circuit: 798
 without:

+valid = driver finished the race

 valid results with home circuit: valid results without home circuit:

 <h1>Analysis and Results</h1>
 <h3>For All Drivers Across All Seasons</h3>
+Formulate your two, mutually exclusive hypotheses.

+a.
+Null, Alternate

+\2.
+Choose a level of significance.

+a. alpha

+\3.
+Choose a statistical test and find the test statistic.

+a. t or Z, usually

+\4.
+Compute the probability of your results* assuming the null hypothesis is

+True.

+a. p-value

+\5.
+Compare p and alpha to draw a conclusion:

+a. p <= alpha, Reject Null in favor of Alternate

+b. p > alpha, Fail to reject Null

 Mean of home_means 10.0
 Variance of home_means 21.0
 Standard Deviation of home_means 10.0